ton-community/ton-docs/docs/develop/oracles/about_blockchain_oracles.md

 ### DeFi (decentralized finance)

 Oracles play a critical role in the DeFi ecosystem by providing market price and cryptocurrency data.
 Price oracles allow DeFi platforms to link token values to real assets, which is essential for controlling liquidity and securing users' positions.
+Additionally, oracles are vital for lending platforms, where accurate price data ensures proper collateral valuation and risk management, safeguarding both lenders and borrowers.
 This makes transactions more transparent and secure, contributing to the stability and reliability of financial transactions.

 ### Insurance